iov-one/iov-faucet/README.md

 version     Prints the version and exists

-initialize  Initialized the faucet and exists
+init        Initializes the faucet and exists
              1  Database file path
              2  Database encryption password
              3  Codec